avaleske/SharkEyes/README.md

 - Once that finishes, do `fab vagrant deploy` to run the Django setup scripts and run the database migrations.
 - Then do `fab vagrant startdev` and do what it says to bring all the background services online.
 You'll need to run this anytime you cold boot the VM.
 (If you're just resuming, it should be fine.)
 - At this point, you can move on and configure PyCharm, or `vagrant ssh` into the machine and start the runserver manually.
-  - To start the runserver manually, source the virtualenv by doing `source /opt/sharkeyes/env_sharkeyes/bin/activate`
+  - To start the runserver manually, ssh into the vm and source the virtualenv by doing `source /opt/sharkeyes/env_sharkeyes/bin/activate`
   - Then, from the project directory, do `./manage.py runserver 0.0.0.0:8000`

 ####To configure PyCharm: